nivalis-studio/e57-to-las/README.md

 1. Reads the provided E57 file.
 2. Loops through the point clouds in the E57 file in parallel.
 3. For each point cloud, it writes the points to a corresponding LAS file.
-4. After processing all point clouds, it calculates and writes the station points to `stations.json` in the output directory.
+4. Optionally, after processing all point clouds, it calculates and writes the station points to `stations.json` in the output directory (only if stations feature is enabled).

 ## Contribution